 Indoor growth facilities are seeing an increase in interest for a few reasons.
 The first is the practicality behind their use in supporting rapid population growth.
 With progress made in HVACR and systems capable of cooling and heating extreme external environments, we are now living in areas of the world previously thought uninhabitable.
 This has pushed the boundaries of human living areas and expanded the built environment with fewer limitations.

-New markets are also taking on the challenge of investing in indoor growth facilities.
+Apart from services for pest control toledo, new markets are also taking on the challenge of investing in indoor growth facilities.
 The hemp and cannabis industry is a huge flagship for indoor growth and is becoming more commonplace across the U.S. Producers are looking for input and expertise to build an entire industry from the ground up.

 “With more and more U.S. states allowing for the decriminalized use of marijuana and the widespread use of CBD products, there is a sudden increased demand for production.
 As a result, indoor grow facilities for cannabis is one of the fastest-growing verticals we’ve ever seen,” says Pam Duffy, Spark One Solutions, LLC and P.E. licensed engineer serving the HVACR industry for more than 10 years.
 “Many building owners are taking big capital risks to build these facilities, and producing high-quality products requires a precise approach to climate and lighting control.
 Currently, there’s a limited number of organizations in our industry that specialize or even have experience in this area.
 The prediction is that those who are willing to dive head-first into this market will be rewarded for many years to come.”